 What Is Indoor Wellness Pool Design?

 The design of an indoor wellness pool is much more than having a swimming pool within a building.
-It is the strategic combination of architecture, engineering, health science and sensory designing in the creation of a managed aquatic environment that serves actively in restoring physical wellbeing, psychological clarity and wellbeing.
-All decisions, including layout, lighting, ventilation, and materials, are decided in the human health put as a priority.
+It is the strategic combination of architecture, engineering, health science, and sensory designing in the creation of a managed aquatic environment that serves actively in restoring physical wellbeing, psychological clarity, and wellbeing.
+All decisions, including layout, lighting, ventilation, and materials, are made with human health as a priority.

 Definition and Core Concepts

-In essence, the design of an indoor wellness pool is planning and building of a temperature-controlled water-based facility that is specifically designed to be used as a therapeutic pool, relaxation space, and holistic health enhancement.
-Wellness pools are also based on the body and mind reactions to the water unlike recreational pools which are oriented more towards swimming or entertainment.
+In essence, the design of an indoor wellness pool is the planning and building of a temperature-controlled water-based facility that is specifically designed to be used as a therapeutic pool, relaxation space, and holistic health enhancement.
+Wellness pools are also based on the body and mind reactions to the water, unlike recreational pools, which are oriented more towards swimming or entertainment.

 Core concepts include: